BrighterCommand/Docs/contents/OutboxPattern.md

 It is possible that the write to the row to update the dispatched status will fail.
 It is not in a transaction between broker and RDBMS either.
 If that happens, we may send the message twice.

 For this reason, the Outbox pattern offers us **guaranteed, at least once** delivery.
 Consumers must be prepared for this.
-Either they can use an Inbox, which records all the messages they have seen recently and discards duplicates, or they must be idempotent and the result of processing the message twice has no side-affects.
+Either they can use an *Inbox*, which records all the messages they have seen recently and discards duplicates, or they must be idempotent and the result of processing the message twice has no side-affects.

 See [Brighter Outbox Support](BrighterOutboxSupport.html) for more on how to ensure Producer-Consumer correctness in Brighter.